TeamSquixl/fireball/docs/en/fireball/manual/introduction.md

 ## Scene-Graph to Hierarchy View

 Fireball supports any [scene-graph](https://en.wikipedia.org/wiki/Scene_graph) based engine.
 Usually in those engines a series of function calls are used for building hierarchy structure or tree structure for all nodes in a scene.
-Fireball turns those function calls into an editable graphical panel: Hierarchy View.
+Fireball turns those function calls into an editable graphical panel: Hierarchy.

 In this panel you can create/remove a node, expand/collapse a node, add child to a node or move a node to be child of another.

-Hierarchy View is the key junction that connects other core modules.
+Hierarchy is the key junction that connects other core modules.
 For example the Inspector only works when you have selected a node.
+For details on how Hierarchy works, [read this section](/manual/editor-overview#hierarchy).

+**Note:** If you're unclear of the concept 'Node', you can read this [comprehensive article from Cocos2d-x programming guide](http://www.cocos2d-x.org/programmersguide/2/index.html#scene-graph).

 ## Inspector

 A panel to display detailed information about your currently selected node, including all attached scripts and their properties.
 It also display properties for basic node, such as position/rotation/scale.

+For details on how Inspector works, [read this section](/manual/editor-overview#inspector) in Editor Overview.

-## Attach Scripts to Node using Mixin
+### Attach Scripts to Node using Mixin

 The most valuable feature of Fireball, is the ability to add component-like data binding and behaviors to nodes by attaching script.